botagar/firefoxc/README.md

 `firefox` is the directory where firefox will store all profile data.

-Any valid extensions in the `.xpi` format found in the `extensions` direcotry will be automatically installed on firefox startup.
+Any valid extensions in the `.xpi` format found in the `extensions` directory will be automatically installed on firefox startup.

 ## Downloads